1. Changelog

 with a corresponding invocation of

 , if all of the previously-specified constraints and requirements in this subclause are met in a given scope, a program can declare, initialize, and otherwise use a variable length array object as specified in this document for that scope.
-If the constraints and requirements are not met, than this clause does not apply and the program is subject to the conditional support for variable length arrays and the unspecified nature of its allocation.
+If the constraints and requirements are not met, than this subclause does not apply and the program is subject to the conditional support for variable length arrays (6.10.10.4) and the potentially unspecified behavior for its allocation.

 and the returned value is a null pointer, does not provide enough storage, does not appropriately set the size of the allocation in